mikebrady/nqptp/README.md

 $ git clone https://github.com/mikebrady/nqptp.git
 $ cd nqptp
 $ autoreconf -fi
-$ ./configure
+$ ./configure --with-systemd-startup
 $ make
 # make install
 ```
-The `make install` installs a `systemd` startup script.
+The `make install` installs a `systemd` startup script as requested.
 You should enable it and start it in the normal way:

 ```
 # systemctl enable nqptp